The Long-Term Effects Of Bullying On Mental Health

 However, there is no denying the existence of long-term bullying effects.
 Ultimately, it is important to understand various ways to overcome bullying and address the aftermath which generally follows.

-Don't beat yourself up for feeling badly
+Don't be too hard on yourself for feeling badly

 Allowing yourself to process the emotions that come along with experiencing bullying is vital to counteracting its long-term effects.
 It’s healthy to process your feelings rather than ignore or suppress them.
 Having feelings of anger, sadness, frustration, or anything else you might be feeling is normal.
 Nobody enjoys being denigrated, picked on, or otherwise mistreated by other people.